hachyderm/community/verification.md

 Verification is checked upon saving your profile.
 Thus, as long as you don't change anything, your verified identities will persist and you're free to change back the website on your GitHub profile[^JWildeboer].
-Please keep in mind to change the website on your GitHub profile if you intend to do any changes to your Mastodon profile.

 ## Alternatives